Liviacmg/Liviacmg/README.md

 ## 🚀 What I Do

-At Universidade de São Paulo, I focus on projects involving biological data analysis and developing custom solutions to meet research and diagnostic needs.
+At Universidade de São Paulo, I focus on projects involving biological data analysis.
 Additionally, I'm always exploring new technologies and tools to enhance my work.

 ---